Temasek-Dynamics/gestelt2/README.md

 # Quick start

-To enable repeatability of experiments.
+To ease repeatability of experiments.
 We make use of scenarios which are configurations of drone spawn locations and environments stored in [gestelt_mission/scenarios.json](gestelt_mission/scenarios.json).
 Refer to [gestelt_mission/README.md](gestelt_mission/README.md) for more information.

 ## With PX4-SITL
 To run a simulation with a dynamical model (with physics).